chaos-mesh/website/versioned_docs/version-2.1.2/simulate-jvm-application-chaos.md

 :::note

-Make sure your Linux kernel must be v4.1 or later.
+Your Linux kernel must be v4.1 or later.

 :::